solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 #### Umi

-Umi is a framework built by Metaplex for creating JS/TS clients that interact with on-chain programs.
+Umi is a framework built by Metaplex for registering JS/TS clients that interact with on-chain programs.
 While it can create clients for various programs, it's most commonly used with all the Metaplex program.